adafruit/Adafruit_Learning_System_Guides/Flora_GPS_Jacket/README.md

 Written by Tyler Cooper for Adafruit Industries.

-BSD license, check license.txt for more information
+BSD license, check LICENSE.md for more information

 This code example requires the Adafruit GPS library which can be downloaded from https://github.com/adafruit/Adafruit-GPS-Library